damianohienmhen/IBM/index.md

 2. Optimize power generation to reduce overproduction.
 3. Target and reduce areas of inefficient energy usage.

+### Strategy and Implementation

+Using the IBM Cloud Pak Data Solution and libraries available on the Notebook Platform, a detailed analysis of Florida's power consumption and renewable energy potential was carried out.
+Data sources such as consumable API from the National Solar Radiation Database (NSRDB) and Florida's Munical Electric Association were used in the analysis.

 <a href = "IBMHackathon.html">Hackathon</a>
 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).